 Here are some common classifications of mental health professionals:

-- Licensed Mental Health Counselor.
-This mental health professional has a master’s degree (M.A.) in psychology, counseling, or another mental health field.
+- Licensed Mental Health Counselor – A licensed mental health counselor has a master’s degree (M.A.) in psychology, counseling, or another mental health field.
 They work two years with a mental health professional after graduate school for licensing.
 They cannot perform medical procedures or prescribe medications.

 The letters after a counselor’s name also signify the type of state credentials they have.
 While required and available, credentials may vary among states.
 They generally reflect the type of counseling the professional does.

 Here’s what those letters after the counselor’s name mean:

 - LPC – Licensed Professional Counselor